pboesu/moultmcmc/README.md

 Both models are special cases of more general categorical regression models.    -->

 `moultmcmc` implements a Bayesian inference framework for this class of models with the aim of (eventually) allowing the inclusion of hierarchical model structures to accommodate
-1) the integration of moult data sets using different modes of recording,
+1) the integration of moult data sets using different modes of recording (☑),
-2) individual heterogeneity in moult timing and progression, and
+2) individual heterogeneity in moult timing (☑) and progression (☐), and
-3) hierarchical spatial/temporal effects for multi-site/multi-season data sets.
+3) hierarchical spatial/temporal effects for multi-site/multi-season data sets (☐).

 `moultmcmc` implements fast inference for these models using Hamiltonian Monte Carlo samplers from [Stan](https://mc-stan.org/).
 The currently implemented models are described in detail in the vignette ['Moult data likelihoods'](https://pboesu.github.io/moultmcmc/articles/moult-likelihoods.html).